nsidc/nsidc0447-scripts/README.md

 # Scripts

+## convert.py

+Script/functions for converting snow depth text file for one year into a GeoTiff.

 ## read_all_cmc_daily_sdepth.py

 Reads in the daily snow depth file for one year e.g. 'cmc_sdepth_dly_2019_v01.2.txt' and successively plots an array for each day